-General Motors-Holden's Limited has agreed to provide annually eight post-graduate research fellowships throughout Australia, three to be tenable in universities in New South Wales and the Australian Capital Territory.
-Graduates in any Faculty may apply, but preference will be given to graduates in Engineering, Science, Commerce or Economics.
+General Motors-Holden's Limited has agreed to provide annually eight postgraduate research fellowships throughout Australia, three to be tenable in universities in New South Wales and the Australian Capital Territory, to enable the recipients to undertake a recognized full-time course leading to the degree of Master, or Doctor of Philosophy.
 Stipend ranges in value from \$3,000 to \$3,400 p.a.